 “There is a strong need for a national framework that not only leads a Canada-centric effort to prepare the country with armed (health) forces of the future, but also lead a global effort that brings the best of minds and technology together.”

-Canada is in a unique position to fill the gaps realized from digital transformation experiences, new disease challenges experienced in the developed world.
+Canada is in a unique position to fill the gaps realized from digital transformation experiences and new disease challenges experienced in the developed world.
 This will help put forward an integrated health intelligence and needs-based innovation strategy, that not only addresses pressing health challenges of today but also serves as a framework for enabling precision health and predictively intelligent care delivery models in the near future.
-Both, from a health delivery and integrated academic knowledge perspective of our future generations.
+This would help establish integrated health and care model that will enhance the academic research landscape and prepare an innovative workforce of the future.

 Cover Photo: Shutterstock.com